best-trading-indicator-tools/10XReach/README.md

         *   Specify text color.
         *   Set a background color for the text (can be semi-transparent or "none").
         *   Choose text style: **Bold** and/or **Italic**.
 (Requires providing Roboto static font files in the `fonts/Roboto/static/` directory for reliable styling; see Font Handling section).
+    *   **Per-Video Rotation**: For each uploaded video, you can set a rotation angle (in degrees, from -45 to +45, default is 0).
+Positive values rotate clockwise.
+Even a small rotation (0.5 to 2 degrees) can significantly lower SSIM scores by altering pixel structure, further reducing the chance of being flagged as duplicate content.
+Rotated areas are filled with black.
+    *   **Per-Video Playback Speed**: Each clip now has its own speed slider (0.5×–1.5×).
+The script adjusts video PTS and chains `atempo` filters so audio pitch stays natural, avoiding the historical grey-screen bug.
     *   Progress bar during processing.
     *   Download a `.zip` file containing all processed videos.